Find inspiration, tools & solutions

 With a paper shredder, you have a machine dedicated to shredding confidential documents in your workplace.
 The office shredder helps to separate paper from the regular garbage.
 You can use a lockable shred bin to securely discard shredded material and other non-shredded confidential documents.

 Instead of using separate printers, copiers, document scanners, or even fax machines around your workplace, you can also combine all these machines into one multifunction printer.
 These multifunctional machines can print, copy and scan for all your employees.
 The more advanced machines are also equipped with multiple drawers and can even come with a drawer for printing on larger A3 paper.
-Of course, you can choose eco-friendly print paper (check on Amazon) that is made of recycled paper.
+Of course, you can choose eco-friendly print paper that is made of recycled paper.
 We do recommend printing less to prevent additional paper waste in the office.
 Also, print more efficiently by printing on both sides of each document.
 The integrated document scanner can help your employees reduce the amount of paper in your office and go more paperless.

 Reduce Paper Waste